ASVAB for Enlisting in the US National Guard

 All the questions are of multiple-choice type and each subtest is of varying duration.

 The total time for the paper and pencil version of ASVAB is approximately three hours, while the CAT-ASVAB could be finished off well within the allocated timeframe (one and a half hour on an average) as per each candidate's pace.
-While most MEPS (Military Entrance Processing Stations) offer the computerized version of National Guard ASVAB, most of the MET (Military Entrance Test) sites generally administer a paper and pencil-version of the test.
+While most MEPS (Military Entrance Processing Stations) offer the computerized version, most of the MET (Military Entrance Test) sites generally administer a paper and pencil-version.